 One of most versatile singers of the 1950's, 60's and 70's was Marty Robbins.
 No one in the history of Country music has had a more diverse career than Marty; never content to remain just a country singer, Marty performed successfully in a variety of genres during his time in the music industry.

 Marty Robbins transcended the boundaries of Country music.
-He was a songwriter, a businessman(he owned a few publishing companies), an actor, a husband, and a father to his two children(Ronny and Janet).
-He will always be remembered for the joy he brought to his fans and his love of life.
+He was a songwriter, businessman, actor, husband and father.
+He will always be remembered for the joy he brought to his fans everywhere.

 More by this Author

 He is known as the "King of Rock and Roll", "The King", or more commonly to the world "Elvis"; Whatever name he is known by, Elvis Presley continues to be a world wide phenomena, and...

 One of the most influential musicians of the twentieth century, and one of the most revered is Johnny Cash.
 Although he is often remembered as a country singer, he is far more than that.
 Johnny Cash was born J.R.
 Cash...